DataDog/datadog-api-client-ruby/docs/v1/GCPIntegrationAPI.md

 > Object update_gcp_integration(body)

-Update a GCP integration

 Update a Datadog-GCP integrations host_filters and/or auto-mute.
 Requires a `project_id` and `client_email`, however these fields cannot be updated.
 If you need to update these fields, delete and use the create (`POST`) endpoint.
 The unspecified fields will keep their original values.

 ### Examples